Surviving BEAST Week During Basic Military Training

-The first 750 recruits went through The BEAST in December 2008.
-Almost to a person, what they hated the most was the amount of gear they were required to wear/carry with them at all times, and wearing chemical warfare suits and mask for hours at a time.
-Each recruit is required at all times to wear body armor, and helmets, and carry a rucksack loaded with three MREs (Meals, Ready to Eat), MOPP Gear (Chemical suit, gloves, boots, and gas mask), as well as carry two canteens and an M-16 rifle.
+Each recruit is required at all times to wear body armor and helmets, and carry a rucksack loaded with three MREs (Meals, Ready to Eat), MOPP Gear (Chemical suit, gloves, boots, and gas mask), as well as carry two canteens and an M-16 rifle.
 This is 24 hours per day, for four days.

 During the war, the instructors don't "teach."
 Student leaders and trainees are expected to complete assigned tasks on their own, and respond (on their own) to the various attack scenarios that are thrown at them.
-Instructors then debrief (yell) about what they did wrong, and (more quietly) praise about what they did right.
+Instructors then debrief about what they did wrong and praise what they did right.